DarkGhostHunter/RutUtils/README.md

 This identification information is a safe bet for chilean companies.
 It allows to attach one account to one individual (person or company), and can be cross-referenced with other data the user may have available through other services.

 > What's the difference between RUTs and RUNs?
 RUT are meant for identifying a person or company taxes, RUNs are to identify single persons.
-But in all case, they're practically the same.
+For both cases, **they're practically the same**.

 ### Creating a RUT